open/close all folders

 - Just their entrance alone is enough to make one burst out laughing.
 Undyne gives an incredulous "Pffft, what?
 ME?" to the idea of training Alphys, and then right on cue Papyrus sloooooooowly rises up out of a pile of junk with the same shit-eating grin he always wears plastered across his face, wearing some ridiculous-looking sporting attire, including a tank-top with "JOGBOY" written on it.
 Alphys' expression paints an absolute picture.

-- Finally, Undyne, now alone with you, jokes about how ridiculous Alphys's confession was.
-Alphys confessed that anime wasn't real, and of course anime is real.
-Then, the implications finally strike home.
+- Finally, Undyne, now alone with you, promptly begins freaking out about Alphys saying that the historical books and movies were just fictional comics and anime.
 What follows is the funniest, but hardest moral choice in the game.
 Undyne's theme playing at a ridiculously fast speed during this part somehow makes it even funnier.

 Final Area and Endings